deadcyclo/narrative-ripper/README.md

 ## Installation

 * The application has been tested on 2.7.6 on ubuntu, but other versions of python should work
-* The oauth library from narrative requires the [requests python package](https://pypi.python.org/pypi/requests/2.11.1) to be installed
 * The application itself has no requirements, but if you install the optional [colorama python package](https://pypi.python.org/pypi/colorama/0.3.7) the downloader will give you nice colors in its printout

 ## Usage

-### Register an application

-* Go to <http://open.getnarrative.com/apps> and register an application
-* Use <http://localhost:4576> as the redirect URI when prompted
-* Make a note of your api client id and api client secret

 ### Run the metadata downloader